 - When removing chains, drive beyond the signs reading "End of Chain Control" to a pull-off area where you can safely remove them.

 The California Department of Transportation (Caltrans) does not sell nor recommend specific brands of tire chains.
 It is best to check your vehicle manufacturer's specifications for use of tire chains/traction devices.

 Chain Installation Chart (PDF) depicting the proper placement of traction devices for all vehicles.

 During the winter months, motorists may encounter traction chain controls in the mountain areas within California.
 When chain controls are established, signs will be posted along the road indicating the type of requirement.
 There are Three Levels of Chain Requirements in California:

-- Requirement 2 (R2): Chains or traction devices2 are required on all vehicles except four wheel/ all wheel drive vehicles with snow-tread tires on all four wheels.
+- Requirement 2 (R2): Chains or traction devices are required on all vehicles except four-wheel/all-wheel drive vehicles with snow-tread tires on all four wheels.

 - Requirement 3 (R3): Chains or traction devices are required on all vehicles, no exceptions.

 Truckers, see our Truck Chain Requirements page.